syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 {% endhighlight %}

-The following screenshot is the output of above steps:
+The following screenshot is the output of above steps.

 ![](Getting-Started_images/Getting-Started_img4.png)

 ## Configure Custom Toolbar item

-To post the feedback directly you need additional toolbar item.
+To post the feedback directly, additional toolbar item is required.
 The **RTE** control provides support to create the custom toolbar item for custom action.
 The following code example demonstrates the custom **toolbar** item creation in the **RTE** control.

 {% highlight js %}